 “The Dead I Know” surprised me.
 From the blurb, l thought I’d bought an Australian Urban Fantasy novel.
-I was more than half way though this short little book before.
+I was more than halfway through this short little book before.
 I finally understood that I was reading mainstream fiction.

 By then I was hooked and quite happy with my accidental selection of the story of Aaron Rowe, an isolated, broken teen, plagued by a recurring nightmare and prone to walking in his sleep, who may find salvation through his job as a funeral director in training.